lillian-al/BIManalyst_g_44/A3/README.md

 - **Construction Project Management**: Project managers would benefit from using the tool for budget verification and for confirming that the volume and costs for concrete columns are correct as per the project’s cost breakdown.

 In order for the tool to work, certain information is required in the model.
-The equired information in the model includes:
+The required information in the model includes:
 - **IfcColumn:** The model must contain columns defined as *IfcColumn* elements to ensure that all relevant concrete columns are accessible for analysis.
 - **IfcRelDefinesByProperties:** Relationships must link each *IfcColumn* to its associated property sets, enabling access to detailed information about each column.
 - **IfcPropertySet:** Property sets associated with *IfcColumn* elements should include key properties, such as Type (for column classification) and Volume, to allow for accurate categorization and volume-based cost calculations.